shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 ## Grid Layout with Flexbox

-Flexbox is a tool that you can use in CSS to take the structure of your HTML and apply interesting layouts for it.
-One of the most common layout type is a grid, and it's straightforward to do with Flex.
+Flexbox is a tool that you can use in CSS to apply layout to the HTML.
+One of the most common layout type is a grid, and it's straightforward to do with Flexbox.

-Unfortunately, these Flexbox properties are hard to remember, so you should come back to this chapter and review them whenever you need to use Flexbox to make a grid layout.
+There are many Flexbox properties and CSS-Tricks provides a great guide for use: [A Complete Guide To Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-You want those three interest to be all in the same row instead of each one being an entire row all by itself.
+With Sally's Interests, you want them to be all in the same row (instead of stacking).
 The first thing you need to do is apply a style to the component in which all of those interests are contained.
 In your case, it's the `<section class="bio__interests">` component.

 ```css
 .bio__interests ul{